The Common Land (2002)

 One or two songs are a little over-orchestrated for my taste, but this is a minor gripe.
 The truth is, I couldn’t find anything else to criticise.

-Traditional songs and self-penned numbers.
+13 tracks: traditional songs and self-penned numbers.